Residence of Princess Ljubica: History

-The building residence is one of the most remarkable among the preserved examples of civil architecture in the first half of the 19th century Belgrade.
+The building is one of the most remarkable among the preserved examples of civil architecture of Belgrade from the first half of the 19th century.
 It was built during the period from 1829 to 1830.
-According to plans of Prince Miloš, the residence was supposed to have a twofold purpose – to be a home for his family, Princess Ljubica and his sons Milan and Mihailo, later rulers of Serbia and at the same time a residential palace.
+According to plans of Prince Miloš, the residence was supposed to have a twofold purpose – to be a home for his family, Princess Ljubica and his sons Milan and Mihailo (later rulers of Serbia) and at the same time a residential palace.
 It was built according to ideas and under supervision of Hadži-Neimar, the pioneer of Serbian building and construction.